gruntjs/grunt-docs/Getting-started.md

 You may store any arbitrary data inside of the configuration object, and as long as it doesn't conflict with properties your tasks require, it will be otherwise ignored.
 Also, because this is JavaScript, you're not limited to JSON; you may use any valid JS here.
 You can even programmatically generate the configuration if necessary.

-Like most tasks, the [grunt-contrib-uglify plugin] `uglify` task expects its configuration to be specified in a property of the same name.
-Here, the `banner` option is specified, along with a single uglify target named `dist` that minifies a single source file to a single destination file.
+Like most tasks, the [grunt-contrib-uglify] plugin's `uglify` task expects its configuration to be specified in a property of the same name.
+Here, the `banner` option is specified, along with a single uglify target named `build` that minifies a single source file to a single destination file.

 See the [[Configuring tasks]] guide for more task configuration examples.